 As a result, many families expect to do more of their back-to-school shopping online this year.
-Here are seven tips to help you save money as you take a new approach to this year’s back-to-school shopping.
+Here are seven keys to save money as you start this year’s back-to-school shopping.

 1. Create a back-to-school budget to keep shopping in check.

 Calculate the projected costs for your back-to-school shopping, and figure out how much you can afford to spend.
 Some supply purchases may come at a fixed cost, but other purchases, such as back-to-school clothes and equipment for remote learning, can vary widely in price.

 Setting a budget will help you keep your spending in check and give you a goal to target through your savings.

 2. Keep an eye out for back-to-school clearances and sales.

 The competition for back-to-school shopping dollars is intense among retailers, which means that savvy shoppers are bound to find competitive pricing and excellent deals if they pay close attention.
 Watch the print ads and online promotions for back-to-school sales for your favorite local retailers, as well as online-only retailers like Amazon.
 For popular products like notebooks and pencils, the back-to-school season may offer the best prices.